abhisheks008/DL-Simplified/README.md

 ****************************************************
 ## 🔴 Welcome contributors!
 Deep learning is a subset of machine learning, which is essentially a neural network with three or more layers.
 These neural networks attempt to simulate the behavior of the human brain—albeit far from matching its ability—allowing it to “learn” from large amounts of data.
 Deep learning allows computational models that are composed of multiple processing layers to learn representations of data with multiple levels of abstraction.
 The concept of deep learning is not new.
 It has been around for a couple of years now.
-It’s on hype nowadays because earlier we did not have that much processing power and a lot of data.
-As in the last 20 years, the processing power increases exponentially, deep learning and machine learning came in the picture. </br> </br>
+It’s in hype nowadays because earlier we did not have that much processing power and a lot of data.
+As in the last 20 years, the processing power increased exponentially, deep learning and machine learning came into the picture. </br> </br>
-**Deep Learning Simplified is an Open-source repository, containing beginner to advance level deep learning projects for the contributors, who are willing to start their journey in Deep Learning.**
+**Deep Learning Simplified is an open-source repository containing beginner to advanced-level deep learning projects for contributors who are willing to start their journey in deep learning.**

 ## Structure of the Projects 📝
 This repository consists of various machine learning projects, and all of the projects must follow a certain template.
-I wish the contributors will take care of this while contributing in this repository. <br><br>
+I want the contributors to keep this in mind while contributing to this repository. <br><br>
 **Dataset** - This folder stores the dataset used in this project.
-If the Dataset is not being able to uploaded in this folder due to the large size, then put a README.md file inside the Dataset folder and put the link of the collected dataset in it.
+If the dataset cannot be uploaded to this folder due to its large size, then put a README.md file inside the Dataset folder and include the link to the collected dataset.
 That'll work!<br><br>
-**Images** - This folder is used to store the images generated during the data analysis, data visualization, data segmentation of the project.<br><br>
+**Images** - This folder is used to store the images generated during the data analysis, data visualization, and data segmentation of the project.<br><br>
-**Model** - This folder would have your project file (that is .ipynb file) be it analysis or prediction.
-Other than project file, it should also have a **'README.md'** using this [template](https://github.com/abhisheks008/DL-Simplified/blob/main/.github/readme_template.md) and **'requirements.txt'** file which would be enclosed with all needed add-ons and libraries that are included in the project.</br></br>
+**Model** - This folder will contain your project file (that is .ipynb file) whether it's for analysis or prediction.
+In addition to the project file, it should also have a **'README.md'** using this [template](https://github.com/abhisheks008/DL-Simplified/blob/main/.github/readme_template.md) and **'requirements.txt'** file that includes all necessary add-ons and libraries for the project.</br></br>
 Please follow the [Code of Conduct](https://github.com/abhisheks008/DL-Simplified/blob/main/Code_of_conduct.md) and [Contributing Guidelines](https://github.com/abhisheks008/DL-Simplified/blob/main/CONTRIBUTING.md) while contributing in this project repository.

 ## 🧮 Workflow